Migrating to Royal Navy Design System v2

 Overriding the Toolkit

-With the new module system, it is easier than ever to override values provided by the Standards Toolkit.
+With the new module system, it is easier than ever to override values provided by the Royal Navy Design System.
 When

 @use-ing the CSS Framework, you can assign the provided variables your own values to override any that exist in the Context.
 The variables that can be overridden are: